Not sure how to tell these two popular oil types apart? We've got you covered.

 Which should I use for home crafting?

-One thing that is important to note is that most essential oils will diffuse with a stronger scent than most fragrance oils.
-This is because essential oils are typically lighter and so tend to disperse more efficiently.
+One thing that is important to note is that most fragrance oils will diffuse with a stronger scent than most essential oils.
+This is because essential oils are typically lighter and may not disperse as efficiently.

 Which is better?